Smarcy/connect_the_dotfiles/README.md

 **I am not responsible for any erased, deleted or not recoverable file in any way.**

+## Functionality

+- Gather all your configuration files in a single directory
+  - It is recommended to make that specific directory version controlled (e.g. `Git`)
+- Let `CTD` automatically create links at the needed location
+- If you set up a new system and already have certain configuration files, or other mandatory files, you may just let `CTD` create its directories, copy those files there and let `CTD` create links at their destined location.
+  All you need to transfer from one system to another, assuming your dotfiles are in a repository, is the so called `Storagefile`, which indicates, where the files should be linked.
+Since the `Storagefile` is just plain text, you can even write it yourself!
+So just import your repo into `DotfileLocation` and get started!

 ## Installation

 * Install Nim (I recommend [choosenim](https://github.com/dom96/choosenim))